 You’ll be in a much better position to address their hesitation by getting your prospect to talk through their reasoning.

-If your prospect says a clear “NO”, they don’t think your product is valuable.
+If your prospect says a clear “NO”, they don’t think your email marketing services aren’t valuable.
 Then, find out why.
 And if your prospect says “YES”, dig deeper to find out about what logistical hurdles are standing in their way.

 It’s quite possible that your prospect has some other pressing projects that need their immediate attention to be completed in time.
-And if you have the complete picture, you’ll be able to clearly tell how much of an impact your product/service can make right now, or even better, how your product/service can help them achieve their other goals.
+And if you have the complete picture, you’ll be able to clearly tell how much of an impact your email marketing services can make right now, or even better, how your email marketing services can help them achieve their other goals.
 However, if you discover that prospect’s goals are being pushed aside by their management, follow up with #5.

 If the answer of your prospect doesn’t seem all that different from their current circumstances, follow up with #9.